openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 This section contains examples of how to use the gas storage asset in a Macro model.

 ### Simple Gas Storage Asset
-This example shows a single gas storage asset with capacity that can only be expanded and not retired.
+This example shows a new single asymmetric long-duration hydrogen storage asset located in the SE region with capacity that can only be expanded and not retired.
+The charge and discharge efficiency are set to 1.0, and the charge and discharge electricity consumption are set to 0.01 and 0.02, respectively.
+A `MinStorageLevelConstraint` constraint is applied to the storage component to ensure that the storage level is at least 30% of the capacity.
+A `RampingLimitConstraint` constraint is applied to the discharge edge with a ramping limit of 1.0.
+The storage component doesn't have losses.

 **JSON Format:**
 ```json